ayroop/Firebase-WooCommerce-Auth/README.md

 ## Overview

-**Firebase WooCommerce Auth** enables users to log into your WooCommerce store using Firebase's powerful Authentication methods—including Google, Email/Password, Phone, GitHub, Twitter, Microsoft, and more.
+**Firebase Authentication for WooCommerce** enables users to log into your WooCommerce store using Firebase's powerful Authentication methods—including Google, Email/Password, Phone, GitHub, Twitter, Microsoft, and more.
 Users are seamlessly logged into WooCommerce, and new accounts are created dynamically with synced profile data.

 ---